fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | 400             | 0.80                             | 0.71                                                          |
 | 500             | 0.80                             | 0.66                                                          |
 | 600             | 0.77                             | 0.69                                                          |
+Table: F1 scores for embeddings generated using Node2Vec on Zachary Karate club graph with modified LFM partitioning.

 Same results are shown for Florentine families graph in Table 4 and for Les Miserables graph in Table 5 respectively.